Zayd-Waves/Ultimatum/README.md

 # Ultimatum
-Project for Hack Western 3
+###Project for Hack Western 3
+Take the ultimate challenge!
+Break bad habits and form new ones with the power of friendship!